Tameem-dev/Tameem-devs/README.md

 ## My personal portfolio webpage

-## This my personal portfolio is a webpage that talk about me and my work, you can just get intouch or contack me.
+## This my personal portfolio is a webpage that talk about me and my work, you can just get intouch or contact me.

 ## To contact me go to the last part of the website which is the footer and click the whatsapp icon to contact me.